roman-milk/roman-milk.github.io/stephanie-anne.md

+===

- ****** Stephanie Anne ****** byJust_Plain_Bob© I gripped her hips and slammed my cock into her for several minutes as she moaned, "Yes yes yes yes, like that honey, just like that."
+I gripped her hips and slammed my cock into her for several minutes as she moaned, "Yes yes yes yes, like that honey, just like that."
 And then she cried out, "Don't stop baby, don't stop, I'm almost there, I'm close, I'm close, OH GOD!" and I felt her body tremble and seconds later I sent my load into her butt.

  As I was dressing to leave she asked, "Did you enjoy yourself?"